JoshSinyor/JoshSinyor.github.io/_posts/2021-08-23-mapping-keyboards-to-osx-part-three.md

 ### Saving with `Control` + `S`

 One of the most commonly-used Windows shortcuts is Save, using the `Control` and `S` shortcut.
-The `Control` and `S` combination is not actually assigned on OSX, so there's no obvious downside to assigning this shortcut to Save.
+The `Control` and `S` combination is not actually assigned on OSX, so there's no obvious side-effect to assigning this shortcut to Save.
 Here's the complex rule I inserted into my `karabiner.json` file:

 ```
 {